 - Plan and prepare.
-Plan and prepare early to make the best decisions and take advantage of advance discounts.
+Plan and prepare early to make the best decisions and take advantage of advanced discounts.

 - Consider your future needs.
 Think carefully about your current office space needs and near-future needs.
 If you’re growing fast, consider getting more space than you currently need to avoid moving again in the short term.

 - Research and compare moving companies.
-Check out reviews of moving companies, and ensure everything you need is included in each quote so that you’re comparing apples to apples.
+Check out reviews of moving companies, and ensure everything you need is included in each quote so that you compare apples to apples.

 - Get rid of unnecessary items.
-Sell, donate, or throw away broken, unneeded, or outdated furniture and equipment before moving.
+Before moving, sell, donate, or discard broken, unneeded, or outdated furniture and equipment.
 Run promotions to cash in on excess inventory, and shred unnecessary documents to have fewer things to move.
 Consider paper-shredding services to help if you have a massive amount of documents.

 - Get quotes and negotiate.
 Don’t just pay the first amount you’re quoted, whether from the moving company, interior designer or management company.
 Most things are negotiable.